 - What data will you share across your organization that will improve performance?

 Example: customer feedback and insights with customer service team, sales

 - Next steps and actions - plan of action with roles defined, responsibilities, target deadlines

 When a brand gets embroiled in a potential crisis, a fast assessment and reaction is crucial.
 Reporting on your online performance is only valuable if you’re honest, and face up to the truth.
-Consider establishing a brand protection strategy.
-It will significantly reduce the chanes of a crisis occuring.
+Consider establishing a PR crisis management plan.
+It will significantly reduce the chances of your brand reputation being damaged.